 Lukum is a Turkish delicacy that is found in many countries around the Mediterranean and beyond: Turkey, Greece, Bulgaria, Cyprus, Bosnia, Albania, Romania, and also Tunisia and Morocco.
 The name Lukum comes probably from the Turkish word lokum, and the latter may come from the arab word rahat-ul holkum or from the greek version of the arab name, loukoumia.
-It is made with starch and sugar (lots of sugar!) and the traditional flavor is rose, but other flavors are also available, sometimes with pices of pistacchio or other nuts inside.
-They are served with lots of powder sugar.

 I made Turkish coffee in the coffee brass pot (I have three, for 2, 4, and 6 cups) I brought from Beghdad, where I learend to make this thick coffee.
 I always open a few cardamon pods and put the seeds in the pot when I am boiling teh water.
 It gives coffee a delicious flavor.
 I had it without sugar - lukums had plenty!